Infinisoft-inc/public/Packages/@brainstack/ibrain-voice/README.md

 ## iBrainVoice

 This module provides an `iBrainVoice` class that enables continuous voice-based streaming interaction with users.
-It uses Resonsive Voice API and OpenAI API to perform speech-to-text and text-to-speech functionality.
+It uses Responsive Voice API and  API to perform speech-to-text and text-to-speech functionality.

 ## Usage